tfkfan/2DVisionTest/README.md

 ### Behaviour

-On this pics target point is hidden for observer:
+On these pics target point is hidden for observer:
 ![hidden.png](hidden.png)
 ![hidden2.png](hidden2.png)
-At last, now target point is visible:
+At last, now target point is visible for observer:
 ![visible.png](visible.png)